-Courchevel Hi/Lo is played with an ‘8 or better’ qualifier, which means that a low hand must consist of five different ranks of cards ranked eight or below, to be eligible to win the low portion of the pot.
-Low hands in Courchevel Hi/Lo are determined in exactly the same way they're determined in Omaha Hi/Lo.
+Omaha Hi/Lo is played with an ‘8-or-better’ qualifier, which means that a low hand must consist of five different cards - ranked eight or below - to be eligible to win the low portion of the pot.
+Low hands in Omaha Hi/Lo are determined in exactly the same way they're determined in 7 Card Stud Hi/Lo.
 If there is no qualifying low hand, the high hand wins the entire pot.